-Typically, audio interfaces come with drivers for Mac OS X and Windows.
+Typically, audio interfaces come with drivers for Mac macOS and Windows.

-For Mac OS X, drivers are written for 'Core Audio', which is the native audio infrastructure in OS X.
+For macOS, drivers are written for 'Core Audio', which is the native audio infrastructure in macOS.

 For Windows, drivers are typically written for WDM (Windows Driver Model) and/or ASIO (Audio Stream Input/Output).
 WDM is the standard model for most varieties of Windows drivers, and provides a controlled, traditional route into and out of the computer hardware.
 ASIO is a more 'direct' audio driver protocol that bypasses some of the Windows software layers, enabling lower latencies.
-You could think of

-WDM as walking in through the main entrance and taking the elevator to your floor, and ASIO as abseiling straight in through the window, from a helicopter.
+You could think of WDM as walking in through the main entrance and taking the elevator to your floor, and ASIO as abseiling straight in through the window, from a helicopter.